Elvis by Request: Flaming Star and 3 Other Great Songs: Recording and releases

 The song "Flaming Star" would be the title track of Elvis Sings Flaming Star, available at first only through select retail stores featuring products by the Singer sewing machine company as a promotional tie-in with Presley's 1968 Christmas television special, which Singer had sponsored.
 This album would begin the series of Presley budget releases on the RCA Camden subsidiary label.

 Elvis by Request is the only Presley EP to play at 33⅓ rpm.
 All of his other EPs were 45 rpm.

 Track listing

 Personnel

+Credits for “Flaming Star” and “Summer Kisses, Winter Tears” only.